Catherine Casiano

 Biography

-Director Rivas started her legal career in a clinical fellowship program at her law school alma mater.
+Amanda Rivas (J.D. ’09) started her legal career in a clinical fellowship program at her law school alma mater.
 In addition to practicing civil litigation, she co-taught the clinical seminars and supervised law students in the civil clinical course.
 During her fellowship, she was also charged with coordinating the Center for Legal and Social Justice’s Pro Bono Program and Border Outreach Program.

 Her love of teaching and passion for education started after college as a Teach For America Corps member teaching middle school in the Rio Grande Valley.
 She currently serves as an advisory board member for Teach For America San Antonio.